What is fleet management software?

 1. Vehicle acquisition

-Evaluating changes to vehicle legislation, determining purpose and suitability of vehicles, negotiating deals with vehicle manufacturers all sit with the fleet manager.
-Fuel consumption, tax and fleet insurance costs in addition to employee expectations need to be considered too when selecting the right fleet vehicles.
+Evaluating changes to vehicle legislation such as WLTP and RDE2, determining purpose and suitability of vehicles, negotiating deals with vehicle manufacturers all sit with the fleet manager.
+Fuel consumption, tax and insurance costs in addition to employee expectations need to be considered too when selecting the right fleet vehicles.
 Add to this a consideration towards end of life and vehicle resell value and it soon becomes clear why the role can be such a challenge.
 Budget allocations need to be met and savings are always there to be made.

 2. Fuel Management.

-Once the fuel of choice, the popularity in diesel vehicles is in decline following the Volkswagen emissions scandal and well publicized negativity on harmful NOx emissions.
+Once the fuel of choice, the popularity in diesel vehicles is in decline following the Volkswagen emissions scandal and well publicised negativity on harmful NOx emissions.
 The government response of adding a surcharge to tax has understandably had an impact on sales.
 Despite this, an effective fleet manager needs to evaluate the options to see if they still deliver the greatest cost savings.
-Petrol remains the market leader but margin is decreasing due to the growing popularity of hybrid and electric fleet vehicles.
+Petrol remains the market leader but margin is decreasing due to the growing popularity of electric and hybrid vehicles.

 3. Vehicle maintenance